spraakbanken/korp-frontend/doc/frontend_devel.md

   - __url_template__ - String or translation object.
 A URL containing a token "%s", which will be replaced with the corpus id.
   - __label__ - String or translation object.
 The label is the the same for all corpora.
 - __default_language__ - String.
 The default interface language.
 Default: `"eng"`
+- __description__ - String.
+Any HTML content to show on frontpage until search is made.
 - __common_struct_types__ - Object with attribute name as a key and attribute definition as value.
 Attributes that may be added automatically to a corpus.
 See [backend documentation](https://github.com/spraakbanken/korp-backend) for more information about how to define attributes.